-There are a range of different opportunities for citizens to be involved in data collection and usage across the different labs, including: assessing their household devices; providing soil samples from their gardens to the experts; participating in crowd-mapping to identify climate sensitive places in the city; participating in discussions on how to improve the environmental impact of household devices; codeveloping innovative business ideas for energy sector; and codeveloping solutions for climate change adaptation as well as creating, running and analysing surveys.
+There are a range of different opportunities for citizens to be involved in data collection and usage across the different labs, including: assessing their household devices; providing soil samples from their gardens to the experts; participating in crowdmapping to identify climate sensitive areas in the city; participating in discussions on how to improve the environmental impact of household devices; co-developing innovative business ideas for the energy sector; and co-developing solutions for climate change adaptation as well as creating, running and analysing surveys.

 The data collected is then used and applied in a range of different ways.
-For example, soil samples are analysed by scientists and have been used to inform international climate models.
-The results of the household device 'Life cycle assessments' are fed into co-development of solutions to reduce ecological footprints.
-Findings from surveys and interviews in the SDG-Workshop were inputted into the crowd mapping tool and discussed with local policy makers.
-HOW IS THE INITIATIVE ORGANISED?
+For example, soil samples are analysed by scientists and are then used to inform international climate models.
+The results of the household device 'Life cycle assessments' are fed into the co-development of solutions to reduce ecological footprints.
+Findings from surveys and interviews in the SDG-Workshop were inputted into the crowdmapping tool and discussed with local policy makers.

-Citizen engagement in Campus to World includes both physical formats (e.g. workshops, podium discussions and excursions), online formats (e.g. webinars, podcasts, crowd mapping and an interactive online course for school children) and the combination of both (e.g. the series of classes for school children about solar energy).
-WHAT IS ESPECIALLY INSPIRING ABOUT THIS INITIATIVE?
-Campus to World provides inspiration in the way it uses various creative methods of interaction the citizens.
-It deals with rather complicated topics for citizen science, such as hydrogen power ("Energy and Resources" lab), and even involves school children in them.
-As well as working in c cooperation with the research institutions, experts from various organisations were invited to workshops to hold presentations.
+Citizen engagement in Campus to World includes both physical formats (e.g. workshops, podium discussions and excursions), online formats (e.g. webinars, podcasts, crowdmapping and an interactive online course for pupils) and the combination of both (e.g. the series of classes for pupils about solar energy).

+Campus to World provides inspiration in the way it uses various creative methods of interaction with citizens.

+It deals with rather complicated topics for citizen science, such as hydrogen power ("Energy and Resources" lab), and even involves pupils in them.
+As well as working in c cooperation with the research institutions, experts from various organisations were invited to workshops to give presentations.
 Having an intermediary for communication with the city offered additional benefits.